bcoles/kasld/docs/usage.md

 `message`), and the parsed `meta` from `KASLD_META` (including `cve` / `patch` / `config` / `sysctl` keys).
 The `hardening` object is described under [Hardening assessment](#hardening-assessment).
+The `excluded_components` array names what the run held back and why — `{name, reason}`, with `reason` one of `skip_pattern` (a `--skip` pattern named it), `live_under_capture` (its result comes from live runtime state, and the facts came from a captured tree) or `experimental` (opt-in, `-x` enables it).
+It is always present and empty when everything ran, so a reader can tell a component this build does not have from one this run chose not to run — and can answer what `-x` would add without running it.

 A per-component patch worklist — `{component, cve, fixed_in, leaked_here}`
 — is a direct projection of the `components` array: